BBC Radio London: 2001–2015: BBC London 94.9

-In October 2001 the name was changed to BBC London 94.9.
+In October 2001, the name was changed to BBC London 94.9.
 Newly updated jingles were added with its new slogan "On TV, On Radio, Online", voiced by BBC London News host Emily Maitlis.
 The overall branding for this was BBC LDN.

 New recruits to BBC London 94.9 included Jon Gaunt from BBC Three Counties Radio, former GLR presenter Danny Baker, and Sean Rowley (hosting the Guilty Pleasures show).
 Danny Baker hosted a breakfast show, which was co-hosted with American comedian Amy Lamé.
 Jon Gaunt then hosted the mid-morning phone-in show.
 Robert Elms was kept at lunchtime.
 Vanessa Feltz took over Lisa I'Anson's afternoon slot with a phone-in.
-Drivetime with Eddie Nestor and Kath Melandri guide Londoners home with news updates, sport, travel and debates with the public.
+Then there was Drivetime with Eddie Nestor and Kath Melandri, with news updates, sport, travel and debates with the public.
 Specialist programmes for the Black community emerged at the weekends along with sports coverage and alternative music shows in the evening.
 BBC London also saw the return of Tony Blackburn on Saturdays, more than 20 years since he first appeared on the station.
 His show was as before, playing classic soul music and chat.

-Although having joined at the end of the stations time as GLR, Norman Jay's Giant 45 show attracted a large and loyal following until Jay's eventual departure in February 2008 having been moved to a "digital only slot".
+Although having joined at the end of the station's time as GLR, Norman Jay's Giant 45 show attracted a large and loyal following until Jay's eventual departure in February 2008 having been moved to a "digital only slot".
 This was by no means the first change to specialist music programming by Robey to have attracted a negative reaction.
 In 2003, a campaign called Londumb Live was briefly launched as a response to the axing of a number of specialist shows including Coldcut and Ross Allen.

-Additional coverage for football was made possible through a combination of its DAB Digital Radio platform, on Sky channel 0152, and on a BBC Essex transmitter 765 kHz medium wave (for West Ham commentaries).
+Another presenter, Henry Bonsu, was controversially sacked for reportedly being "too intellectual".

-BBC London 94.9 was the first BBC Local Radio to air a 24-hour live-stream online, which coincided with the 2001 re-launch.
-It also aired on DAB Digital Radio in July 2000 and on Sky (channel 0152) in 2005 in the London area but it can be accessed within the UK and Ireland by manual tuning.
+BBC London 94.9 was the first BBC local radio station to air a 24-hour live-stream online, which coincided with the 2001 re-launch.
+It also aired on DAB Digital Radio (from July 2000) and on Sky channel 0152 (from 2005) in the London area, but it can be accessed within the UK and Ireland by manual tuning.

+Additional coverage for football was made possible through a combination of its DAB platform, on Sky channel 0152, and via a BBC Essex transmitter on 765 kHz medium wave (for West Ham commentaries).

 2015–present: BBC Radio London

 On 6 October 2015, BBC London 94.9 was re-branded as BBC Radio London.

-On 23 March 2020, to prioritise resources during the Coronavirus pandemic 5 Live suspended overnight programmes between 1 a.m. and 5 a.m. and carried the output of BBC Radio London.
-This continued until early July when 5 Live resumed its overnight programming on weeknights.
-5 Live continues to simulcast BBC Radio London on Friday and Saturday overnights.
-In 2022 presenter Salma El-Wardany took over the Breakfast Show, after Vanessa Feltz left the station after almost twenty years.
+On 23 March 2020, to prioritise resources during the Coronavirus pandemic, BBC Radio 5 Live suspended overnight programmes between 01:00 and 05:00 and carried the output of BBC Radio London.
+This continued until early July, when 5 Live resumed its overnight programming.
+In 2022, presenter Salma El-Wardany took over the Breakfast Show, after Vanessa Feltz left the station after almost twenty years.

+Following the departure of Salma El-Wardany, 5 Live Broadcaster Aaron Paul launched a new breakfast show on January 6th 2025.